Hlawga Park

-Hlawga Park is an open zoo in Myanmar's Yangon Region, covering 6.23 km2 that was established in 1982.
+Hlawga Park is an open zoo covering 6.23 km2 that was established in 1982.
 It was created to protect evergreen, mixed deciduous and swamp forest and for environmental education.
 Located in Mingaladon Township, it is jointly managed by the Nature and Wildlife Conservation Division and private enterprises.
-The nature park is close to Yangon and includes an 818 acre wildlife park, a 62 acre mini-zoo and a 660 acre buffer zone.
+The nature park is located on the outskirts of Yangon and includes an 818 acre wildlife park, a 62 acre mini-zoo and a 660 acre buffer zone.